liuliu/dflat/README.md

 I compared mainly with Core Data, and listed numbers for FMDB and WCDB from WCDB benchmark (from v1.0.8.2) to give a better overview of what you would expect from the test device.

 The test device is a iPhone 11 Pro with 64GB memory.

+**A disclaimer**: you should take a grain of salt for any benchmark numbers.
+These numbers I presented here simply to demonstrate some pathological cases for frameworks involved.
+It shouldn't be taken out of this context.
+In practice, structured data persistence systems rarely are the bottom-neck.
+It is more important to understand how you use it rather than what's the raw numbers in a light-workload device looks like.

+The code for `app:Benchmarks` was compiled in Release mode (`--compilation-mode=opt`) with `-whole-module-optimization` on.
+The WCDB Benchmark was compiled in Release mode whatever that means in their project file.